renecannao/proxysql-old/README.rst

   Specify the stack size used by every thread created in proxysql , in bytes .
 Default is 262144 ( 256KB ) , minimum is 65536 ( 64KB ) , and no maximum is defined.

+  The default stack_size in Linux is 8MB.
+Starting hundreds of connections/threads will quickly eat all memory so we need to lower this down to be more memory efficient.

 * net_buffer_size

   Each connection to proxysql creates a so called MySQL data stream.
-Each MySQL data stream has 2 buffers for recv and send. *net_buffer_size* defines the size of each oth these buffers .
-Each connection from proxysql to a mysql server needs a MySQL data stream .
-Each client connection can have a different number of MySQL data stream associated to it :
+Each MySQL data stream has 2 buffers for recv and send. *net_buffer_size* defines the size of each of these buffers.
+Each connection from proxysql to a mysql server needs a MySQL data stream.
+Each client connection can have a different number of MySQL data stream associated to it:

-  - 1 : the client connects to proxysql and this one is able to server each request from its own cache.
-No connections are established to mysql server
+  - 1 : The client connects to proxysql and this one is able to serve each request from its own cache.
+No connections are established to mysql server.

-  - 2 : the client connects to proxysql and this one needs to connect to a mysql server to serve requests from client
+  - 2 : The client connects to proxysql and this one needs to connect to a mysql server to serve requests from client.

-  - 3 : the client connects to proxysql and this one needs to connect to two mysql servers, a master and a slave
+  - 3 : The client connects to proxysql and this one needs to connect to two mysql servers, a master and a slave.

   That means that each client connection needs 1, 2 or 3 MySQL data streams, for a total of 2, 4 or 6 network buffers.
 Increasing this variables boost performance in case of large dataset, at the cost of additional memory usage.
-Default is 8192 ( 8KB ) , minimum is 1024 ( 1 KB ) , and no maximum is defined.
+Default is 8192 (8KB), minimum is 1024 (1KB), and no maximum is defined.

 * proxy_admin_port